Fine Gael leadership contest: Who is in the running?

 She survived a Sinn Fein motion of no confidence late last year following the knife attack on schoolchildren in Dublin city.

-She is the third favourite to win, and is often seen as the biggest rival to Mr Harris to take over the leadership.
+She is often seen as the biggest rival to Mr Harris to take over the leadership.

 However, her turbulent time in the justice brief may have thrown her chances into jeopardy.